nlesc-nano/Tutorials/docs/5_simulation_box.rst

 We are finally ready to run CAT with the following command: ``init_cat input_settings.yaml``.
 After running **CAT** the .xyz file corresponding to our NC can be found in the specified directory, 'qd'.
 Don't worry, the directory will be created from scratch if it does not yet exist.
 Remember to rename the file before using it!

-In a parallel fashion, the same script can be used to build the .xyz file containing OA+OLA molecules (i.e. our ionic oleate-oleylammonium couples) with two main differences: we will use a RbCl molecule as our "minimal", biatomic core, specified by our .xyz file (``RbCl.xyz``), and the use of the ``optional.core.allignment: sphere`` key, which is mandatory on **CAT** when diatomic molecules are set as cores in the script;
+In a parallel fashion, the same script can be used to build the .xyz file containing OA+OLA molecules (i.e. our ionic oleate-oleylammonium couples) with two main differences: we will use a RbCl molecule as our "minimal", biatomic core, specified by our .xyz file (``RbCl.xyz``).
+In addition, we'll use the ``optional.core.allignment: sphere`` key, which is mandatory on **CAT** when diatomic molecules are set as cores in the script;

 All of the remaining molecules (such as the .xyz files for ODA and OLAM) can be built using any (commonly available) molecular structure processing program, such as `Molden <https://www3.cmbi.umcn.nl/molden/>`__.
 To sum up, in our case, we have now successfully built **these** files (the names have been chosen to represent their chemical formula for simplicity):